Revealing the Pitfalls and Re-Evaluating the Advancement of Heterophilic Graph Learning: Conclusion and Limitation

-In this paper, we propose three pitfalls in the model and metric evaluation for heterophilic graph representation learning: 1) lacking hyperparameter tuning; 2) insufficient model evaluation on the real challenging heterophilic datasets; 3) absence of quantitative evaluation benchmark for homophily metrics on synthetic graphs.
-To address these issues, we fine-tune the baseline models to discover three different types of heterophilic graphs among $27$ most used benchmark datasets, \ie{} malignant, benign and ambiguous heterophily datasets.
-We identify the real challenging tasks and reassess $10$ popular SOTA model with fine-tuned hyperparameters.
-At last, we design a Fréchet distance based quantitative evaluation benchmark for homophily metrics, and we compare $11$ popular metrics with our proposed benchmark.
+In this paper, we reveal and overcome three pitfalls in the model and metric evaluation for heterophilic graph representation learning: 1) lack of hyperparameter tuning; 2) insufficient model evaluation on the real challenging heterophilic datasets; 3) absence of quantitative evaluation benchmark for homophily metrics on synthetic graphs.
+We fine-tune the baseline models to discover three different types of heterophilic graphs among $27$ mostly used benchmark datasets, \ie{} malignant, benign and ambiguous heterophily datasets.
+We identify the real challenging tasks and reassess $11$ popular SOTA models with fine-tuned hyperparameters.
+At last, we conduct quantitative evaluation for $11$ popular metrics based on Pearson correlation and Fréchet distance and analyze performance.